Anatomy of a robot¶

 Other motors and sensors have similar conventions.

 Robot drivetrain control¶

-For standard types of drivetrains (2 or 4 wheel, mecanum, kiwi), you’ll want to use the various included class to control the motors instead of writing your own code to do it.
+For standard types of drivetrains (2 or 4 wheel, and mecanum), you’ll want to use the RobotDrive class to control the motors instead of writing your own code to do it.
 When you create a RobotDrive object, you either specify which PWM channels to automatically create a motor for:

 Once you have one of these objects, it has various methods that you can use to control the robot via joystick, or you can specify the control inputs manually.